itssamuelrowe/zen-website/content/docs/arrays.md

 +++
 title = "Arrays"
-chapter = true
 weight = 16
 +++

-### Chapter 16
-# Arrays
+In this module, you will learn about arrays and multdimensional arrays.

-So far in this manual, you have written programs which work with few variables.
+So far in this documentation, you have written programs which work with few variables.
 For example, consider a program which stores the details of a student and prints it out.
 You would create a class to represent the student.
 Each instance of this class stores the details of a student, therefore, you would create a variable which references a student object.
 What if there were four students?
 You would create four variables which reference four student objects.
 What if there were a hundred students, or even thousand?
 In such cases creating hundreds of variables is absurd.

-A better solution would be to use a list which keeps track of the students.
+A better solution would be to use an array which keeps track of the students.
-Zen provides a class known as an array which is similar to lists.
-Arrays are not a fundamental type is Zen.
-In this chapter you will learn about arrays, their declaration and initialization.
-Finally, we will learn a variation of arrays known as multdimensional arrays.

-Interestingly, Zen actually includes classes which implement the full fledged behavior of lists.
-A particular list known as array list, which internally stores the values using arrays, is a fundamental type.
-It is treated specially by Zen.

-+++
-title = "Understanding Arrays" weight = 1
-+++
+Arrays in Zen are implemented by the `Array` class.
+As of this writing, arrays are not a fundamental type is Zen.

 An array is an object which stores a fixed number of values of the same type.
 It is a linear data structure, which means the values are stored in a sequence.
 Each value stored in an array is known as an element, item, or value.
 You can store any type of value that you can store in a variable.
 However, you can store only one type of value once you create it.
 For example, if you have an array of integers, you cannot store strings in it.
 The type of values an array can store is known as its component type.

+> Zen actually includes classes which implement the full fledged
+> behavior of lists, which can grow dynamically.
+A particular list known as
+> array list, which internally stores the values using arrays, is a fundamental
+> type, i.e., it is treated specially.

 You can store a list of items of the same reference type in an array.
 Each element in an array is stored in a slot.
 Each slot in an array is assigned a number known as index.
 You can access an element with its index.
 An index is always positive and lesser than the size of the array.
 Assume your array can store ten elements.
 The index number begins at 0 and ends at 9.
 The first element is at index 0, the second at index 1, and so on.
 In any given array, the minimum valid index is always 0 and the maximum valid index